Voyent/voyent.io.js/docs/bridgeit-admin-service.md

 | ssl | Whether to use SSL for network traffic | Boolean | false | false |
 | realm | The realm name | String | | true |

-#### Return value

-Promise with a JSON object the realm information.

 #### Example

 ```javascript